 - Painful non-bleeding ulcers on the feet or toes that do not heal

 Treatment for PAD includes both lifestyle measures and medications that help reduce symptoms and prevent disease progression.
 These include:

 - Smoking cessation.

 - Regular exercise, which is essential for patients with mild-to-moderate PAD.

-- Heart-healthy diet, low in saturated fat, to reduce unhealthy cholesterol levels
+- Heart-healthy diet, low in saturated fat and sodium, to reduce unhealthy cholesterol levels and improve blood pressure.

 - Medications to help control high blood pressure and cholesterol.
-Other drugs that may help include antiplatelet medications to prevent blood clots.
+Other important drugs include antiplatelet medications to prevent blood clots.